pndlm/pndlm-vue-redux/README.md

 ---

+## TODO

 ## Source Material

-The library is being written through careful review of the following excellent resources.
+The library is being crafted from ongoing review of the following excellent resources:

 * [The History and Implementation of React-Redux](https://blog.isquaredsoftware.com/2018/11/react-redux-history-implementation/) by Mark Erikson
 * [Vue Mastery Advanced Components](https://www.vuemastery.com/courses/advanced-components) video series by Gregg Pollack and Evan You